acquia/blt/readme/configuration-management.md

 ### How BLT handles configuration updates

 BLT-based projects already support this workflow, including automatic imports of configuration updates.
-BLT defines a generic `setup:update` task that applies any pending database and configuration updates.
-This same task can be re-used locally or remotely (via the `setup:update`, and `deploy:update` wrappers, respectively) to ensure that configuration changes and database updates behave identically in all environments.
+BLT defines a generic `drupal:update` task that applies any pending database and configuration updates.
+This same task can be re-used locally or remotely (via the `drupal:update`, and `artifact:update:drupal` wrappers, respectively) to ensure that configuration changes and database updates behave identically in all environments.

-When you run one of these update commands, they perform the following updates (see `setup:config-import`):
+When you run one of these update commands, they perform the following updates (see `drupal:config:import`):

 - Database updates: the equivalent of running `drush updb` or hitting `update.php`, this applies any pending database updates.
 - Config import: runs the core configuration-import command to import any configuration stored in the root `config` directory.
 This is either a full or partial import, depending on how BLT is configured.